judeaugustinej/Boss-in-the-cloud/Jenkins/README.md

  Notify stakeholders of build status
  …and much more

- ##How Jenkins works - Setup
+ ##How Jenkins works

+#### Setup

- When setting up a project in Jenkins, out of the box you have the following general options:
+ * When setting up a project in Jenkins, out of the box you have options
- Associating with a version control server
+ * Associating with a version control server
- Triggering builds
+ * Triggering builds
- Polling, Periodic, Building based on other projects Execution of shell scripts, bash scripts, Ant targets, and Maven targets
+ * Polling, Periodic, Building based on other projects
+ * Execution of shell scripts, bash scripts, Ant targets, and Maven targets
- Artifact archival
+ * Artifact archival
- Publish JUnit test results and Javadocs
+ * Publish JUnit test results and Javadocs
- Email notifications
+ * Email notifications
- As stated earlier, plugins expand the functionality even further
+ * As stated earlier, plugins expand the functionality even further

 ##How Jenkins works - Building

- Once a project is successfully created in Jenkins, all future builds are automatic
+ * Once a project is successfully created in Jenkins, all future builds are automatic
  Building
- Jenkins executes the build in an executer
+ * Jenkins executes the build in an executer
- By default, Jenkins gives one executer per core on the build server Jenkins also has the concept of slave build servers Useful for building on different architectures Distribution of load
+ * By default, Jenkins gives one executer per core on the build server
+ * Jenkins also has the concept of slave build servers
+ * Useful for building on different architectures
+ * Distribution of load

 ##How Jenkins works - Reporting

- Jenkins comes with basic reporting features
+ * Jenkins comes with basic reporting features
- Keeping track of build status
+ * Keeping track of build status
- Last success and failure
+ * Last success and failure
- “Weather” – Build trend
+ * “Weather” – Build trend
- These can be greatly enhanced with the use of pre-build plugins
+ * These can be greatly enhanced with the use of pre-build plugins
- Unit test coverage
+ * Unit test coverage
- Test result trending
+ * Test result trending
- Findbugs, Checkstyle, PMD
+ * Findbugs, Checkstyle, PMD
 designed to help identify and fix integration and regression issues faster, resulting in smoother, quicker delivery, and fewer bugs